kgdn/buffet/README.md

 ### Back-end Installation

-The back-end is a Flask application that provides the REST API for the front-end.
+The back-end is a Flask application that provides the RESTful API for the front-end to communicate with, allowing for the creation of virtual machines and querying of database data.

 > [!NOTE]
 > Unlike the front-end, the back-end is designed to be installed on a GNU/Linux server, as it makes extensive use of QEMU and KVM for virtualization.
 You can install the back-end on any GNU/Linux distribution that supports Python 3 and pip.
 Ensure that you have the required dependencies installed before proceeding.